cea-hpc/wi4mpi/doc/source/developer_guide.rst

            #endif

 - manual_wrapper.h: Contain some manual mappers for Fortran translation
-- mappers.h: Contain the a2r/r2a mappers for C translattion
+- mappers.h: Contain the a2r/r2a mappers for C translation
 - new_utils.*, new_utils_fn.*, and uthash.h: Contain all table routines
 - thread_safety.h: Contain the spinlock protection